JonathanWilbur/mueller-report/volume1.md

 the Office despite our repeated efforts to obtain an interview.
 Papadopoulos first connected with Millian via LinkedIn on July 15, 2016, shortly after
 Papadopoulos had attended the TAG Summit with Clovis.
-500 Millian, an American citizen who is a native of Belarus, introduced himself "as president of \[the\] New York-based Russian American chamber of commerce ," and claimed that through that position he had " insider knowledge and direct access to the top hierarchy in Russian politics ."501 Papadopoulos asked Timofeev whether he had heard of Millian.
+500 Millian, an American citizen who is a native of Belarus, introduced himself "as president of \[the\] New York-based Russian American chamber of commerce ," and claimed that through that position he had "insider knowledge and direct access to the top hierarchy in Russian politics."
+501 Papadopoulos asked Timofeev whether he had heard of Millian.
 502 although Timofeev said no, 503 Papadopoulos met Millian in New York City.
 504 The meetings took place on July 30 and August 1, 2016.
 505 afterwards, Millian invited Papadopoulos to attend-and potentially speak at-two international energy conferences, including one that was to be held in Moscow in September 2016.
 506 Papadopoulos ultimately did